Request for Proposal: Biomarkers Development

 - Companion Biomarkers – Biomarkers that can assess target engagement and disease modification of specific clinical-stage therapeutics

 - Neuroimaging – Positron emission tomography (PET) ligands for target engagement and pharmacodynamic measurements of novel and repurposed therapeutics, and novel magnetic resonance imaging (MRI) methods to measure structural, blood flow, and white matter changes in the brain

 - CSF and blood-based biomarkers – Multiplex ELISA and mass spectrometry of particular target(s) or transcriptomics, proteomics, metabolomics, and lipidomics signatures

 - Functional activity measures – Electroencephalogram (EEG), magnetoencephalography (MEG), transcranial magnetic stimulation (TMS)

 - Other novel approaches that are supported by compelling evidence

 With regards to potential drug targets:

-The ADDF is particularly interested in developing and validating biomarkers for, but not limited to, neuroinflammation, synaptic function/morphology, energy utilization/mitochondrial function, protein degradation/autophagy, blood-brain barrier integrity/vascular injury, calcium regulation, vesicular trafficking, oxidative stress, insulin sensitivity, and myelin changes.
+The ADDF is particularly interested in developing and validating biomarkers for, but not limited to, neuroinflammation, neuronal degeneration, synaptic activity, mitochondria/metabolic function, proteostasis, blood-brain barrier integrity/vascular injury, calcium regulation, oxidative stress, and white matter changes.